 The increasing impacts and interconnectedness of all-hazards, including climate change, are likely to lead to more frequent and severe shocks and stresses.
 In recent years, the region has been severely affected by a number of natural disasters, including the 2019-2020 Black Summer bushfires and major flooding in mid-2021.
-Both natural disaster events saw a huge economic impact to the region's production especially with the dairy and forestry industry.
+90,91 Both natural disaster events saw a huge economic impact to the region's production especially with the dairy and forestry industry.
 Loss of homes and businesses, and damage to critical infrastructure has crippled region's recovery effort, bringing about additional challenges to future liveability and productivity in the Gippsland region.
-Both region in the control of the region in the region in the control of the region in the of the Gippsland coast is subject to coastal erosion.
+93 of the Gippsland coast is subject to coastal erosion.